Over 130 people have been struck down with severe gastric illness on board the Black Watch Cruise Ship.

-If you or your loved ones have been ill on board this ship, contact us and speak directly with an experienced holiday illness solicitor to find out how much compensation you may be entitled to and to find out how we will help you to receive the maximum compensation you deserve.
+If you or your loved ones have been ill on board this ship, contact us and speak directly with an experienced holiday illness solicitor to find out how much compensation you may be entitled to and to find out how we will help you to receive your deserved holiday illness compensation.

 Call YourHolidayClaims today on 0330 100 2851.

 Or, arrange a call-back with one of our specialist solicitors by completing our online holiday claim form.